Have you read the article Andrew posted?No, simply because I don't have time to translate it.

 VZGLYAD: The Kiev leadership encouraged local residents of cities that are under the control of the Russian military to go to rallies.
 How do city officials feel about this?

 E.B.: The authorities urge people not to participate in such actions.
 My personal opinion is this - all these calls for “protest and resistance” are reminiscent of a line from a song: “I love you so much when you are far away!”.
-It's good to be clever somewhere in Kyiv - let's all die for our homeland.
+It's good to be clever somewhere in Kiev - let's all die for our homeland.

 On this topic